Editorial Review

 How SLU-PP-332 Compares to Other Exercise Mimetics

-SLU-PP-332 vs. GW501516 (Cardarine): GW501516 is a PPARδ agonist that was one of the earliest compounds described as an "exercise mimetic."
-It enhances fatty acid oxidation and increases endurance capacity through PPARδ-mediated gene expression.
-However, GW501516 development was abandoned due to carcinogenicity concerns in preclinical studies — specifically, accelerated tumor growth in multiple organ systems at doses used in long-term animal studies.
-SLU-PP-332 targets a different pathway (ERR vs. PPAR) and has not shown carcinogenic signals in published studies, though long-term safety data is limited to current preclinical timeframes.
+SLU-PP-332 vs. GW501516 (Cardarine): GW501516 is a PPARδ agonist — one of the earliest compounds called an "exercise mimetic."
+It boosts fatty acid oxidation and endurance through PPARδ-mediated gene expression.
+However, development was abandoned due to cancer concerns in preclinical studies.
+Specifically, it sped up tumor growth in multiple organ systems during long-term animal studies.

 Get Peptide Research Updates